Hydrology-IFH/roger/doc/_build/html/_sources/introduction/introduction.rst.txt

 Available processes
 +++++++++++++++++++

+Soil hydraulic parameters are approximated by the Brooks-Corey scheme.

 **Interception**:

 - rainfall and snowfall interception by vegetation

 **Snow**:

 - snow accumulation
 - snow melt based on day-degree approach
 - rain-on-snow

 **Infiltration**:

 - matrix-driven infiltration based on Green-Ampt approach ([Weiler2005]_)
 - gravity-driven infiltration based on viscous flow approach ([Germann2018]_)

 **Evaporation**:

 - evaporation from interception and surface storage
 - soil evaporation based on Stage I (i.e. energy limiting stage) and Stage II (i.e. falling rate stage) ([Torres2010]_).

 **Transpiration**:

 - combination of residual potential evapotranspiration and vegetation-specific coeffcient

 **Subsurface Runoff**:

 - capillary-driven vertical soil drainage based on Buckingham-Darcy
 - gravity-driven infiltration based on viscous flow approach ([Germann2018]_)
 - lateral subsurface runoff in the soil as described in [Steinbrich2016]_

 **Capillary rise**:

 - capillary-driven vertical uplift ([Salvucci1993]_)

 **Groundwater flow**:

 - spatial explicit representation of shallow groundwater following [Stoll2010]_

 **Crop phenology and crop rotation**:

 - time-varying crop canopy cover and crop root depth is implemented as in [Steduto2009]_

 **Offline transport**:

-- StorAge selection (SAS) functions ([Rinaldo2015]_) are used to calculate travel time distributions and solute concentration/mass of outgoing fluxes (e.g. groundwater recharge)
+- StorAge selection (SAS) functions ([Rinaldo2015]_) are used to calculate travel time distributions, residence time distribution and solute concentrations

 Available model structures
 +++++++++++++++++++++++++++
-Soil hydrologic parameters are approximated by Brooks-Corey scheme.

 **SVAT**:
 - only vertical processes are considered
 - no lateral processes (i.e. no lateral exchange between grid cells)

-**SVATCROP**:
+**SVAT-CROP**:
-- same as SVAT, but crop development (i.e. varying rooting depth and varying canopy cover) is explicitly represented
+- same as SVAT, but crop phenology (i.e. varying rooting depth and varying canopy cover) is explicitly represented

-**SVATFILM**:
-- same as SVAT, but with gravity-driven infiltration and gravity-driven drainage

-**DIST**:
-- a distributed model

-**DISTCROP**:
-- a distributed model including crop phenology/crop rotation

-**DISTGROUNDWATER**:
+**ONED**:
+- vertical and lateral processes are considered

+**ONED-EVENT**:
+- vertical and lateral processes are considered
-- a distributed model including shallow groundwater
+- simulation of a single event

-**TRANSPORT**:
+**SVAT_TRANSPORT**:
-- calculates offline coupled solute transport based on the hydrologic states from one of the model structures above
+- calculates offline coupled solute transport based on the hydrologic simulations from the SVAT model

 Diagnostics
 +++++++++++

-Diagnostics are responsible for handling all model output, runtime checks of the solution, and restart file handling.
+Diagnostics are responsible for handling all model output, sanity checks of the solution, and restart file handling.
 They are implemented in a modular fashion, so additional diagnostics can be implemented easily.
 Already implemented diagnostics handle snapshot output, aggregation of variables, and monitoring of mass balance.

 For more information, see :doc:`/reference/diagnostics`.